-- At the Formal Hearing, the Dean of Students will make introductions, read the alleged policy violation, and explain the procedures.
-The Student Conduct Administrator will present the case on behalf of the College.
-At the direction of the Student Conduct Administrator, the respondent and/or the complainant may make opening and closing statements, present evidence, and/or call approved witnesses.
-Members of the Council, the Student Conduct Administrator, the complainant, and the respondent may question the testimony of parties and/or witnesses.
-The Dean of Students will only allow questions directly related to the incident; he or she will determine each question's relevance.
-The complainant and respondent will give their questions to the Dean to present in order to minimize conflict between the parties during the proceeding.
-The Dean of Students Office will record the proceedings. - 2.
-In cases where either party feels unable to be in the same room with the other, the College will make suitable arrangements to keep the parties separate but allow both parties to hear and respond to all proceedings of the Council prior to deliberations.
-The College will move the party who makes the request to another location.
-Following deliberations, the members of the Council will report their decision to the Dean by secret ballot.
-At least four affirmative votes of the six members of the Council are required to find a student responsible for violating the policy.
-The Council must consider only the evidence that the Student Conduct Administrator presents at the Formal Hearing.
-The standard of evidence shall be "preponderance of evidence." - 3.
+- 14. Following deliberations, the members of the Council will report their decision to the Dean by secret ballot.
+At least four affirmative votes of the six members of the Council are required to find a student responsible for violating the policy. - 15.
+The Council must consider only the evidence from the Title IX report or information presented at the hearing. - 16.
+The standard of evidence shall be "preponderance of evidence." - 17.
 If the Council on Sexual Misconduct finds the respondent responsible for violating the Sexual Misconduct Policy, the Council will assign the sanctions, as determined by consensus of the Council.
 The Council will take into account documentation that the Dean of Students has regarding previous violations of the Sexual Misconduct Policy and/or previous serious violations of other College conduct policies, and an impact statement from the complainant when determining the sanction.
-In reporting the record, the Dean will not reveal the names of previous complainants. - 4.
+In reporting the previous violations, the Dean will not reveal the names of previous complainants. - 18.
 The sanctions may include: - Mandatory participation in special educational programs or other sanctions determined by the Council.
 Failure to comply will lead to more serious sanctions. - Suspended conduct probation.
 Under suspended conduct probation, any further violation could result in conduct probation or a more severe penalty. - Conduct probation.
 Conduct probation may prohibit student participation in campus activities, such as extra-curricular activities, public performances, public office in student organizations, or participation in commencement or other official ceremonies.
-If the student does not comply with the terms of conduct probation, other sanctions may apply. - Suspension from the College, with reinstatement dependent upon the fulfillment of stipulated conditions - Dismissal from the College

-The Dean of Students or Student Conduct Administrator will notify both parties of the outcome of the hearing no later than two class days after the Council's decision.
-The Dean of Students or Student Conduct Administrator will notify the respondent and the complainant separately.

-- 5. If the Council on Sexual Misconduct finds the respondent in violation of the policy, the letter to the respondent stating the decision and sanctions will become part of the student's permanent record.
+If the student does not comply with the terms of conduct probation, other sanctions may apply. - Suspension from the College, with reinstatement dependent upon the fulfillment of stipulated conditions - Dismissal from the College - Sanctions may also include written warnings, restitution or other actions appropriate to the offense. - 19.
+The Dean of Students or Title IX Administrator will notify both parties of the outcome of the hearing no later than two weekdays after the Council's decision.
+The Dean of Students or Title IX Administrator will notify the respondent and the complainant separately. - 20.
+The Dean of Students, omitting the parties' names, will report the decisions and sanctions to the Council on Student Affairs. - 21.
+If the Council on Sexual Misconduct finds the respondent in violation of the policy, the letter to the respondent stating the decision and sanctions will become part of the student's permanent record.
 After graduation, the student may petition to have the letter removed if conditions set by the Council have been met.
-The Dean of Students, in consultation with the Student Conduct Administrator and the Chair of the Faculty, will consider the petition. - 6.
-The Dean of Students, omitting the parties' names, will report the decisions and sanctions to the Council on Student Affairs.
+The Dean of Students, in consultation with the Title IX Administrator and the Chair of the Faculty, will consider the petition. - 22.
+No College employee who has participated in the proceedings in good faith and who acted reasonably in the best interests of the College shall be liable for any loss or damage incurred.
+The College has a policy to indemnify College employees and students carrying out their duties as members of a judicial board from any liability or costs incurred because of their job related activities.